 Organizing files

-It’s a fantastic way for keeping things for future reference if you don’t want to rely on a website always being there.
+It’s a fantastic way to keep things for future reference if you don’t want to rely on a website always being there.

 Reprint rights